freesewing/markdown/dev/tutorials/pattern-design/paperless-bib/en.md

 Users can request paperless patterns by setting the `paperless` setting to `true`.

 We can get that value of the setting from the `part.shorthand()` method.
-It will be the last shorthand we need:
+It will be the last shorthand we will put to use:

 ```js
 let {